api-platform/docs/core/pagination.md

 To know more about cursor-based pagination take a look at [this blog post on medium (draft)](https://medium.com/@sroze/74fd1d324723).

-## Controlling the behavior of the Doctrine ORM Paginator
+## Controlling The Behavior of The Doctrine ORM Paginator

 The [PaginationExtension](https://github.com/api-platform/core/blob/main/src/Bridge/Doctrine/Orm/Extension/PaginationExtension.php) of API Platform performs some checks on the `QueryBuilder` to guess, in most common cases, the correct values to use when configuring the Doctrine ORM Paginator:

--   `$fetchJoinCollection` argument: Whether there is a join to a collection-valued association.
+* `$fetchJoinCollection` argument: Whether there is a join to a collection-valued association.
 When set to `true`, the Doctrine ORM Paginator will perform an additional query, in order to get the correct number of results.

     You can configure this using the `pagination_fetch_join_collection` attribute on a resource or on a per-operation basis: